-The Association for Astronomy (Department of Physics and Astronomy) invites you to observe the cosmos with your own eyes at the Macquarie University Astronomical Observatory.
-View planets, moons, binary stars, star clusters, nebulae and bright galaxies through our newly upgraded 12″ and 16″ professional in-dome telescopes and our range of portable telescopes.
+The Association for Astronomy in the Department of Physics and Astronomy invites you to observe the cosmos with your own eyes at the Macquarie University Astronomical Observatory.
+View planets, moons, binary stars, star clusters and nebulae through our newly upgraded 12″ and 16″ professional in-dome telescopes and our range of portable telescopes.

 You will be guided by our knowledgeable astronomy staff, so please bring along any astronomy questions you may have.

 Observatory sessions are currently held on Friday and Saturday nights throughout most of the year (excluding public holidays) and run for 90 minutes.
 Session start times vary throughout the year due to shifting sunset times and Daylight Saving.
 A full schedule of session start times for 2020 can be found in the pdf document here.